Weekly Announcements

 LET’S HEAD UNDER THE SEA!

 On June 24-28 let's dive into the ocean for Vacation Bible School!
 At Scuba VBS, we'll dive into our friendship with God.
 VBS is from 9 AM-noon and all 4 year olds-5th graders are invited to join our underwater adventure as we sing cool songs, create some splash-tastic crafts, experiment with things from the ocean, play games and, most importantly, learn about God's love for us!
 Registration for VBS is now open.
-Register your kids (or grandkids) today by visiting this link (vbspro.events/p/events/waverly)
+Register your kids (or grandkids) today by visiting this link (vbspro.events/p/events/waverly):

 · Ocean Guides Needed!